aashi1592/priveria/README.md

 > Unified workflow for Data Protection Impact Assessments, vendor governance, and privacy compliance automation.

-Priveria is an open-source privacy governance project built to make Data Protection Impact Assessments more operational, reuasable, and threat-informed for AI systems, high-risk data processing, and emerging agentic workflow.
-At the core, it is a practioner built workflow approach for turning DPIAs from static compliance documents into a continuous governance capability.
+Priveria is an open-source privacy governance project built to make Data Protection Impact Assessments more operational, reusable, and threat-informed for AI systems, high-risk data processing, and emerging agentic workflows.
+At the core, it is a practitioner-built workflow for turning DPIAs from static compliance documents into a continuous governance capability.

 Priveria helps privacy, security, and legal teams collaborate on DPIAs, monitor third-party risk, and keep policies audit-ready.
 The platform ships with modern UX, thoughtful defaults, and optional AI-powered workflows so teams of any size can roll out a repeatable privacy program.

 ## Core Problem:
 Modern privacy risks does not stay still, but most DPIAs do.

 Traditional DPIAs are often completed as one-time legal or compliance exercises.
-They are documented, stored and rarely revisited in a meaningful way, even when the underlying system changes.
+They are documented, stored, and rarely revisited in a meaningful way, even when the underlying system changes.
 That model is increasingly ineffective for AI systems, multi-vendor environments, and agentic workflows where data uses, model behavior, permissions, third-party tools, and risk exposure evolve continuously.
-Many organizations run DPIAs across a patchwork of tools such as One Trust, Archer, Service Now and spreadhseets stored on shared drives.
-Each system works in its lane, but none speak in a shared language.
-Privacy risk quantification differes; templates vary, and board level metrics lack consistency.
-As a result, it's difficult to produce a cohesive privacy risk across data flows, AI systems, business units.
-One team might label a risk as "high-risk", while another using a scoring model, calls the same scenario "acceptable".
-The enterprise ends up manageging risks in peices instead of pattern.
-The result is paradoxical structural gap that creates reactive privacy governace, instead of resilient one.
+Many organizations run DPIAs across a patchwork of tools such as OneTrust, Archer, ServiceNow, and spreadsheets on shared drives.
+Each system works in its lane, but none speak a shared language.
+Privacy risk quantification differs; templates vary, and board-level metrics lack consistency.
+As a result, it is difficult to produce a cohesive privacy risk view across data flows, AI systems, and business units.
+One team might label a risk as "high-risk" while another, using a different scoring model, calls the same scenario "acceptable".
+The enterprise ends up managing risks in pieces instead of patterns—a structural gap that creates reactive privacy governance instead of a resilient one.

 Modern AI systems are fluid.
 Training data changes, model behavior evolves, and dependencies shift faster than traditional compliance framework can track.
 A single static assessment no longer reflects reality a month later.
 What's missing is a unifying layer that brings coherence to all this-a way to connect assessments, standardize risk logic, and shift privacy governance from paperwork to logic.